kaylumah/hosting/_site/_posts/2025-04-05-tracking-nuget-updates-with-powershell.md

 ```

 If you are on `net9.0` you will probably not see any output.
-This is due changes in MSBuild output, where the output from the script gets suppressed.
+This is due to changes in MSBuild output, where the output from the script gets suppressed.
 Running `dotnet build --verbosity detailed` will provide the output.